How to get around ESPN blackout in 2023

 Although there's no comprehensive ESPN blackout map, you'll know the stream is restricted because ESPN will display the ESPN blackout error message.

-Luckily, VPNs are especially effective at bypassing ESPN blackout restrictions.
+Luckily, VPNs are especially effective at getting around ESPN blackout restrictions.
 For example, you can use one to avoid ESPN NHL blackout wherever you reside.
-ESPN+ does not enforce anti-VPN rules very hard, so you'll quickly find a working US server to watch restricted games.
+ESPN+ only enforces anti-VPN rules a little, so you'll quickly find a working US server to watch restricted games.

-We've tested 32 VPNs to pick the ones best for sports streaming.
-We've looked at US server amount and speed, streaming-friendly features, price, and a money-back guarantee in case you only require a VPN for a few matches.
-Here are our top three recommendations!
+Along with experts, I first reviewed 41 VPNs to pick the ones best for sports streaming.
+I specifically looked at US server availability and speed, streaming-friendly features, price, and a money-back guarantee in case you only require a VPN for a few matches.
+Here are my top three recommendations.

 1. NordVPN – best ESPN+ streaming VPN overall